Bloggify/bloggify-markdown-highlight/README.md

 Have an idea?
 Found a bug?
 See [how to contribute][contributing].

+## :dizzy: Where is this library used?
+If you are using this library in one of your projects, add it in this list. :sparkles:

+ - [`bloggify-bloggify-quick-start`](https://github.com/Bloggify/bloggify-quick-start#readme)—A simple example of a Bloggify app.
+ - [`bloggify-custom-app-template`](https://github.com/BloggifyTutorials/custom-app#readme)—A custom application built with @Bloggify.

 ## :scroll: License

 [MIT][license] © [Bloggify][website]

 [license]: http://showalicense.com/?fullname=Bloggify%20%3Csupport%40bloggify.org%3E%20(https%3A%2F%2Fbloggify.org)&year=2016#license-mit
 [website]: https://bloggify.org
 [contributing]: /CONTRIBUTING.md
 [docs]: /DOCUMENTATION.md